 In 2017, the Green Mountain State’s gross domestic product (GDP) was $19.3 billion, making it the second smallest among the 50 states.
 Some sectors that are vital to the state’s revenue are the federal government ($3 billion), real estate ($2.6 billion), manufacturing ($2.2 billion), health care ($2.1 billion) and retail ($1.9 billion).

-Vermont has the 14th highest tax rate of the 50 states particularly corporate and personal income tax rates.
-Factor in an inflated cost of living, exorbitant real estate and high employee compensation resulting in many entrepreneurs having a hard time setting up shop in the state.
+Vermont has the 14th highest tax rate of the 50 states, particularly corporate and personal income tax rates.
+Factor in an inflated cost of living, exorbitant real estate, and high employee compensation, and many entrepreneurs have a hard time setting up shop in the state.

-However, Vermont’s natural beauty, stable economy, strong community support and reputation for outdoor recreation and healthy living are the reasons that small business owners are continuing to invest in the state.
+However, Vermont’s natural beauty, stable economy, strong community support, and reputation for outdoor recreation and healthy living are the reasons that small business owners continue to invest in the state.